MTA Regional Bus Operations bus fleet: Low and zero emission buses

-Zero-emission buses

 In 2017, the MTA tested a fleet of ten forty-foot battery electric buses – five from New Flyer and five from Proterra, the XE40 Xcelsior CHARGE and Catalyst BE40 models respectively.
 These were all leases, which expired in 2021.
 In 2019, the MTA ordered their first battery-electric sixty-foot articulated buses, with an order of fifteen XE60 Xcelsior CHARGE buses from New Flyer, deployed on Manhattan Select Bus Service routes.
 In April 2021, the agency placed an RFP for forty-five new forty-foot battery-electric buses.
 Later in 2021, the MTA awarded New Flyer the contract for the electric bus order, set to arrive in late 2022 and 2023.
 15 more buses were added to the originally 45 bus contract, making for a total of 60 buses allotted for MTA NYCT.

 In 2022, the MTA announced that they would trial hydrogen fuel cell buses, funded by a grant from New York State Energy Research and Development Authority.
 The first two buses (New Flyer Xcelsior CHARGE H2) will be launched in The Bronx by late 2025.

 The MTA announced that it would only purchase zero-emission buses from 2029, and that the entire bus fleet will be zero-emission by 2040.

 Fixed-route fleet details

 A roster of the fleet is shown below.
 Not included below are buses and vans not open to the general public (Access-A-Ride vans, taxicabs, and employee shuttle buses), retired buses, or demonstration buses.
-This list also does not include buses formerly operated by MTA Long Island Bus (now Nassau Inter-County Express) that are now operated under contract to Nassau County by Transdev.
+This list also does not include buses formerly operated by MTA Long Island Bus (now Nassau Inter-County Express) that later operated under contract to Nassau County by Veolia Transport/Transdev.

-Local, limited, & Select Bus Service vehicles
+Local, Limited, Rush, and Select Bus Service vehicles

 All buses listed below have semi-low floors.